-Carbohydrates are macronutrients.
+Carbohydrates are one of the group of three macro nutrients.
 The others being proteins and fats.
 The main role of carbohydrates (carbs) in our bodies is to make glucose which is the fuel that gives us energy and keeps everything going.
 Carbs also provide more than 60 percent of the amount of energy required by the body.
-This energy is mostly used for normal body functions such as heartbeat, digestion, breathing and body movement.
+This energy is mainly used for regular body functions such as heartbeat, digestion, breathing and body movement.

 All carbohydrates are formed from sugar molecules.
 Although most body cells use a combination of fat and carbohydrates, the brain is only able to use carbohydrates.
 So, this could explain one of the reasons why people on low carbohydrate diets may struggle to cope.

 1) Simple carbohydrates (sugars) e.g. fruits, jams, sweets soda and packaged cereals.